 “Have you heard that it was good to gain the day?
 I also say it is good to fall, battles are lost in the same spirit in which they are won.” — Walt Whitman

 One hilariously askew variant of Three Card Magic is loser’s 3CM (or “crapdeck”), and it turns the concept of victory on its head.
 The goal in crapdeck is to make the worst possible deck that nonetheless has the capacity to win.
 That is, your deck must be able to win, but the last thing you want is for it actually to do so.
-Ranking is reversed in loser’s 3CM, so the champion deck is the one with the lowest score (fewest wins) in a round.
+Ranking is reversed in loser’s 3CM, so the champion deck is the one with the lowest score (fewest wins, generally) in a round.

 As before, rule 120.4 is ignored, matches are two games apiece, and players are still obligated to play perfectly.
 Additionally, it makes sense to reverse the randomness rule, specifically, any random abilities you control, if any, always go in your favor.